Mental health problems can be more common amongst autistic people, compared to the general population.

-Cognitive difficulties experienced by people affected by ASD and eating disorders include:
+Cognitive difficulties experienced by autistic people with eating disorders include:

 - Seeing the bigger picture, not just details